episod/developer-relations-template/README.md

 Use this [adaptable draft plan](template.md) when starting or restarting developer relations programs.

-The author recognizes these plans bias toward platform-oriented companies offering APIs and developer tools.
-I am used to a developer relations being a mix of advocacy, support, engineering, product management, and developer marketing.
-Through thick and thin, developer relations ends up responsible for everything necessary to take care of developer
+It may be useful during an interview process.
+It can guide you once you have the job.
+It's here for you if you're working to reset a team.
+Maybe you're just curious what @episod thinks developer relations _is_ some years into doing it.

+Infinite thanks to the world's developers first and foremost.
+You are why we are here.
+Thank you to everyone in developer relations, product, engineering, and marketing I've learned from over the years.
+DevRel holds all the functions within if you let it.
+If you want it.
+If you live it.

 ---

 ## How to use this

-This [draft developer plan](template.md) is meant to be a template cloned for your own organization.
+This [draft developer plan](template.md) is a template meant to be cloned for your own organization.

 The draft references abstract _platform product_ and treats _developers_ as a very broad category.

-In reality, your product is more specific and you likely have a subset of the entire developer market in mind. _Bring your own platform problems._
+In reality, your product is more specific and you likely have a subset of the entire developer market in mind. _Bring your own platform facts, foibles, and fun._

 This template is most effective for growth-minded developer relations teams operating directly with product and engineering.
-There are _XX%_ and similar placeholder goals and metrics for rather generic inspiration.
+Suggested local metrics are mostly placeholders, meant to be replaced with the kinds of metrics you care about.

+Customize the template as you learn about your company, its platform, and its developers.
+Find the approach that will serve them best by removing irrelevant subteams or adding new ones.

 **Suggestions or improvements welcome**.
 This belongs to all of us!